adamchr9024/learning_git_again/README.md

 # learning_git_again
-# repo used to lean git from amigocodes
+# repo used to learn git from amigocodes